LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Experiments

 The 2\textsuperscript{nd} application is a restaurant nutrition MSBA comprised of 4 MSs, Authentication, Dishes, Profile, and Ratings.
 Authentication is responsible for authenticating users, including registration, login, and token validation.
 Dishes is responsible for creating, retrieving, updating, and deleting dishes offered by the restaurant.
 Only the restaurant owner (a predefined role) is allowed privileged operations such as POST, while general users are only allowed to perform GET requests.
 This service invokes the 3rd party API Ninjas nutritional service, available at \textit{https://api-ninjas.com/api/nutrition}, to provide nutritional information on the dish.
 Profiles is responsible for creating, retrieving, updating, and deleting user profiles.
 Each user profile contains a nutritional diet for that user, and allows the user to retrieve only those dishes that satisfy his/her diet.
 Ratings is responsible for maintaining ratings of restaurant dishes and computing the average rating for a dish.
 All users can rate a dish but a user is only allowed to rate a dish once.

 Given the poor results of GPT-3.5 on the Library app, we use only GPT-4o-mini and GPT-o3-mini for our experiments on this MSBA.
 For similar reasons, we only experiment with a $0$-shot prompt.
 For GPT-4o-mini we performed 20 experiments for each MS. For the ratings MS, 8 of the experiments were at temperature $0.0$, 7 were at temperature $0.3$ and 5 were at temperature $0.5$.
 For all other microservices, there were 10 experiments at temperature $0.0$, and 5 experiments at each of the temperatures $0.3$ and $0.5$.
-For GPT-o3-mini we performed 15 experiments for each MS. As mentioned above GPT-o3-mini did not support different temperatures at the time of our experiments, so we used the default temperature.
+For GPT-o3-mini we performed 15 experiments for each MS. As mentioned above GPT-o3-mini did not support different temperatures so we used the default temperature.

 Each experiment consists of 9, 15, 10 and 8 unit tests for the Authentication, Dishes, Profile, and Ratings MSes respectively.
-As above, for each experiment, if the LLM generated code does not pass all unit tests, we ask the LLM to reflect on the nature of the errors and then regenerate code.
+As above, for each experiment, if the LLM generated code does not pass all unit tests, the Regen Agent reflects on the nature of the errors and then regenerates code.